Nervosys/Botnix/lib/fileset/README.md

 # File set library

 This is the internal contributor documentation.
-The user documentation is [in the Nixpkgs manual](https://nixos.org/manual/nixpkgs/unstable/#sec-fileset).
+The user documentation is [in the Botpkgs manual](https://nixos.org/manual/nixpkgs/unstable/#sec-fileset).

 ## Goals